Our head office

 Included:

-• 1 night in guesthouse/hotel in Zahle
+• 1 night in a guesthouse or hotel in Zahle

-• 24-hour airport arrival & departure transfer service
+• 24-hour airport pick-up and drop-off transfer service

-• Entrance fees to sites visited
+• Entrance fees for all visited sites

-• Wine tasting in Ksara Caves
+• Wine tasting at Ksara Caves

-• English speaking guide for all tours
+• English-speaking guide for all tours

 Excluded: